gabesamu/cpp-sudoku/README.md

 The default build is a static library.
 To build as dynamic set the `BUILD_SHARED_LIBS` flag to `ON` when running `cmake`.

+Example builds unix default as make, other generators can be specified with the `-G` flag.

 ```bash
 git clone https://github.com/gabmsamu/cpp-sudoku.git
 cd cpp-sudoku